-An outdoor blog about camping and festivals, may contain teenager and puppies.
+An outdoor blog about camping, walking and festivals, may contain terriers.

-If you like tents or festivals or the outdoors (or puppies) this is a blog for you!
+If you like tents or festivals or the outdoors (or terriers) this is a blog for you!

 Festival Memories